sfc-gh-boconnor/government_hackathon/README.md

 ![alt text](image-31.png)

 Well done, you have created a share to enrich your own data in order to find out what the average yearly cost of fuel will be accross all postcode areas.

+## HOMEWORK

+Between now and the next session, please decide which dataset you would like to work with.
+You will be using the time to analyse your data and then, you will be sharing this dataset in provider studio.